 Watercolor Tags 6 Different Ways

 Use a waterproof lettering pen to write out your guests' names.
 Then add some swipes of watercolor over the top.
-To achieve use heavy paint on the edges while blending in more water as you go toward the center.
+To achieve the gradient or ombre look, use heavy paint on the edges while blending in more water as you go toward the center.

 Paint up a tag to use as a bookmark.
 If you like lettering, add a quote about how fantastic books are, because really, they are pretty awesome!

-Of course, they look darling on gifts.
+Of course, watercolor tags look darling on gifts.
 In fact, you can skip buying gift wrap and just recycle a brown shopping bag; the hand-painted tag will make up for it!

 Help guests keep track of their drinks by adding a pretty, watercolor tag to the straw or stem.

 This is my favorite project!
 We used a Cosmo Cricket stamp to add the sentiment onto our watercolored tag.
 Then we glued it to the toothpick and stuck it into the cupcake.
 YUM!